rohan4852/AuditBot/README.md

 ## Files

 - `src/main/java/SimpleAuditBot.java` - main program.
-- `src/main/resources/policy.pdf` - place your PDF here.
+- `src/main/resources/PUB100420.pdf` - sample PDF (replace with your own).
 - `pom.xml` - Maven build file (includes PDFBox, OkHttp, JSON, and Tess4J dependencies).
+- `.env.example` - example environment file for API key.

 ## Setup

 1. Place your PDF at:

-   src/main/resources/policy.pdf
+   `src/main/resources/PUB100420.pdf` (or update the `PDF_PATH` constant in the code for a different name).

 2. Set your Gemini API key.
 You can either set the environment variable `GEMINI_API_KEY` or create a `.env` file in the project root.